verhovsky/books-futures-explained/src/0_background_information.md

 OS threads sure has some pretty big advantages.
 So why all this talk about "async" and concurrency in the first place?

 First of all.
-For computers to be [_efficient_](https://en.wikipedia.org/wiki/Efficiency) it needs to multitask.
+For computers to be [_efficient_](https://en.wikipedia.org/wiki/Efficiency) they needs to multitask.
 Once you start to look under the covers (like [how an operating system works](https://os.phil-opp.com/async-await/)) you'll see concurrency everywhere.
 It's very fundamental in everything we do.